theo-armour/theo-armour.github.io/snippets/peeps/cynthia.md

 My take

-* Given a well designed system, running in an optimal state, guided ny intelligent, well meaning people there may still be endemic causes, instances and perpetuation of injustice.
+* Given a well designed system, running in an optimal state, guided by intelligent, well meaning people there may still be endemic causes, instances and perpetuation of injustice.

 * https://poseidon01.ssrn.com/delivery.php?ID=021112125089064109118113067108079024100018018060083089125001014097125118113121086078060055056035060023006069115111113102017118041066034086088125012105021071074120063030084111121120064114088006022075017113095065090112112114087117082118072084065024068&EXT=pdf